mattmakai/fullstackpython.com/content/pages/01-introduction/01-learning-programming.markdown

 is placed on making the projects open source and working with experienced mentors to learn what he or she can improve on in their programs.

+Another way to learn that combines the project-based learning with defined objectives is to play a computer game that will guide you through the learning process.
+For example, [TwilioQuest](https://www.twilio.com/quest) teaches the basics of Python in one of its missions and then has a ton of free content for studying intermediate and advanced topics.

 ### Should I learn Python first?
 Python is good choice in the project-based approach because of the extensive